Shockwave Therapy

 Treatment

-Most of the session consists of hands-on massage therapy techniques.
-When appropriate, Shockwave Therapy may be integrated for a short portion of the session to support targeted tissue work.
+Shockwave Therapy may be integrated for a short period up to 30 min to support targeted tissue work.

 Ongoing Evaluation